projectriff/riff/rfc/rfc-0002-bindings.md

 A generic mechanism to provision bindings, and the specific structure of the metadata and credentials are out of scope for this RFC.

 ## Solution
 The Cloud Native Buildpacks project has a [spec for Bindings](https://github.com/buildpack/spec/blob/master/extensions/bindings.md) which defines the form bindings should take at both build and runtime.
-In short, each binding is represented as a directory inside a well known directory with two sub-directories: `metadata` for general non-sensitive information about the binding, and `secret` for credentials and other sensitive information.
+In short, each binding is represented as a directory inside a well known base directory, and each binding directory contains two sub-directories: `metadata` for general non-sensitive information about the binding, and `secret` for credentials and other sensitive information.
 Each attribute for the binding is a file in one of those two directories.
-The metadata is available at buildtime and both the metadata and secret is available at runtime.
+The metadata is available at buildtime and both the metadata and secret are available at runtime.

-riff should adopt CNB Bindings spec for bindings at both build and runtime.
+riff should adopt the CNB Bindings spec for bindings at both buildtime and runtime.

 Kubernetes uses [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/) to inject files from an external source into a running container.
 While there is a diverse spectrum of volume implementations available, in order to maximize both compatibility with standard Kubernetes and simplify the implementation, we should focus on a [configMap volume](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) for binding metadata and a [secret volume](https://kubernetes.io/docs/concepts/storage/volumes/#secret) for binding secrets, which map directly to Kubernetes [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) and [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) respectively.

 As a binding is backed by a ConfigMap and Secret a mechanism is needed to specify which ConfigMap and Secret.
 [LocalObjectReferences](https://godoc.org/k8s.io/api/core/v1#LocalObjectReference) are commonly used to define the coordinates to an arbitrary resource.
-A binding reference consists of `metadata` LocalObjectReference to a ConfigMap and a `secret` LocalObjectReference to a Secret.
+Therefore, a binding reference consists of a `metadata` LocalObjectReference to a ConfigMap and a `secret` LocalObjectReference to a Secret.

 Any resource that provides a binding should include the binding reference on its status, for example: